Genomon-Project/paplot-doc/config.rst

 4. mutation-matrix
 ----------------------

-mutation-matrixグラフ固有の設定記載方法について、詳細は :doc:`config_mut` に記載しています。
+If you do not want to change the output graph, only set [result_format_mut] according to your data.

+Explanations of each item in :ref:`Input file format<data_format>`.

+For advanced use, see also :doc:`config_mat`.

 .. code-block:: cfg
   :linenos:
-  :emphasize-lines: 50,51,52,53,56,58,63,66,70,72,74,76,78,80
+  :emphasize-lines: 50,51,52,53,56,58,65,68,75,77,79,81,83,85

   ###################### mutation
   [mut]
-  # geneのサンプルに対する検出比(%)
-  # 値より小さいgeneはplot対象から除外する
-  # 0の場合はすべて出力する
+  # Detection ratio of gene to sample (%).
+  # Exclude genes smaller than this value from plot targets.
+  # If value is 0, it outputs all.
   use_gene_rate = 0

-  # 入力されていた場合、そのgeneのみ出力する
-  # 未入力の場合、検出されたgeneすべて出力する
-  # , 区切りで複数指定可能
+  # If it is input, only that gene is output.
+  # If not input, output all the detected genes.
+  # Multiple designation possible with comma delimited.
   #
   # limited_genes = TP,TTN,APC,BRAF,CDH1,FLT3
   limited_genes =

-  # 入力されていた場合、そのgeneはplot対象から除外する
-  # , 区切りで複数指定可能
+  # If it is input, exclude that gene from plot targets.
+  # Multiple designation possible with comma delimited.
   #
   # nouse_genes = NONE,MUC4
   nouse_genes =

-  # 入力されていた場合、その変異タイプ(func)のみ出力する
-  # 未入力の場合、検出されたfuncすべて出力する
-  # , 区切りで複数指定可能
+  # If it is input, only the mutation type (func) is output.
+  # If not input, output all func detected.
+  # Multiple designation possible with comma delimited.
   #
   # limited_funcs = exome,splicing
   limited_funcs =

-  # 入力されていた場合、そのfuncはplot対象から除外する
-  # , 区切りで複数指定可能
-  # 空白行を除去する場合、_blank_ と記入する
+  # If it is input, exclude the func from plot targets.
+  # Multiple designation possible with comma delimited.
+  # To remove a blank line, write _blank _.
   nouse_funcs = _blank_,unknown,synonymous_SNV

-  # funcのplot色を指定する。func名:(RGBもしくはカラー名)
-  # , 区切りで複数指定可能
-  # 未入力のfuncはデフォルト色を使用する
+  # Setting colors of each func.
+Write for example, {value of group}:{RGB or color-name}.
+  # Multiple designation possible with comma delimited.
+  # Use default colors for unfilled func.
   func_colors = stopgain:#E85299,frameshift_deletion:#F39600,frameshift_insertion:#E60011,nonframeshift_deletion:#9CAEB7

-  # ポップアップウィンドウの表示内容
-  # 詳細は以下
+  # Display contents of the tooltip
+  # See the lower line "User definition format" for details.
   tooltip_format_checker_title1 = ID:{id}, gene:{gene}, {#sum_item_value}
   tooltip_format_checker_partial = type[{func}], {chr}:{start}:{end}, [{ref} -----> {alt}]
   tooltip_format_gene_title = gene:{gene}, {#sum_item_value}